ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 }
 ```

-Or you can override the default identifier:
+Else, you can override the default identifier:
 ```ballerina
 import ballerina/http as network;